 Tanya Khovanova is Lecturer in the Mathematics Department at MIT.
 She received her Ph.D. in mathematics from Moscow State University in 1988, under Israel Gelfand.
 Her research was in representation theory, integrable systems, quantum groups, and superstring theory.
 Currently she is interested in combinatorics and recreational mathematics.
 Dr. Khovanova is Head Mentor of math research at MIT PRIMES and MIT's Research Science Institute (RSI).
 She has created the popular Number Gossip site.

-Applications for the 2019/20 academic year will open in August 2020.
+Applications for the 2020/21 academic year will open in August 2020.
 Students entering 7th-9th grade in September 2020 and home schooled students of the same age will be eligible.
 One letter of recommendation will be required.
 Applicants on the short list will be invited to MIT for an entrance quiz in late August - early September.